 If you are beta testing a watchOS version in June and want out of it, chances are you will have to wait until sometime in September when the official version is released.
 This early in the beta program, it might be worth it to go with method 1 above and have Apple restore the watch for you.
 That is if this service is available in your country, of course.

 If sending it to Apple is not an option, then my suggestion would be to just stay on the beta program and update beta versions as they are released until Apple announces a date for the public launch of the new watchOS software.
 At that point, go through the steps above to unregister your Apple Watch from receiving new beta software, and update to the public release when available.

-If you are having similar buyer remorse with your iPhone or iPad, make sure to check out our tutorial on how to switch from iOS beta to official iOS release.
+If you are having similar buyer remorse with your iPhone or iPad, make sure to check out our tutorial on how to switch from iOS 14 beta to the official iOS 14 release.
 Getting out of a beta on an iOS device is definitely much easier.